RasmusLindroth/tut/docs/man/tut.7.md

 : Edit one of your toots

 **:favorited**
-: Lists toots  you've favorited
+: Lists toots  you\'ve favorited

 **:favorites**
 : Lists users that favorited the toot